Serine hydroxymethyltransferase

 Serine hydroxymethyltransferase (SHMT) is a pyridoxal phosphate (PLP) (Vitamin B_{6}) dependent enzyme which plays an important role in cellular one-carbon pathways by catalyzing the reversible, simultaneous conversions of L-serine to glycine and tetrahydrofolate (THF) to 5,10-methylenetetrahydrofolate (5,10-CH_{2}-THF).
 This reaction provides the largest part of the one-carbon units available to the cell.

+It catalyzes the following chemical reactions: